justshiftjk/Auditing-Smart-Contract/CONTRACTS.md

 ## Attack.sol Malicious Contract

-The "Attack" contract you've provided demonstrates an attacker exploiting vulnerabilities in a lending pool contract on behalf of the owner.
+The `Attack.sol` contract you've provided demonstrates an attacker exploiting vulnerabilities in a lending pool contract on behalf of the owner.
 Here's an explanation of what the attacker can do using this contract:

 1. **Phishing Attack:**
    - The `phishing` function allows the attacker to set the fee percentage of a specified pool to 100%.